Skip to Content

 Shop online.

-If you do shop online, use a site like eBates before you do.
-You will earn a certain percentage of your purchase in cash back, and you can get a check mailed to you when you hit a certain threshold.
-It’s not really any extra effort on your part and can definitely add up — especially on big purchases.
+When you shop online, you want to shop through a site like Rakuten or TopCashBack.
+Those sites give you a percentage of your online purchases back in cash (yes, real money!), and you can get paid when you hit a certain threshold.
+It’s not really any extra effort on your part and can definitely add up — especially on big purchases, which people usually make at department stores.

 Consider store credit card.